 Reimagine and Revitalize

-Adaptive reuse of stranded assets provides the possibility of creating new mixed-use communities with a less wasteful approach.
+Adaptive use of stranded assets provides the possibility of creating new mixed-use communities with a less wasteful approach.
 People want to live, work, shop, and socialize within a 20-minute radius.

 By extending the life of existing properties with reuse strategies, we can also decrease the intensity of carbon emissions associated with new materials and reduce debris and waste going into landfills.
 Whether it is engaging with vendors/contractors or processes that re-purpose material assemblies or sourcing locally to reduce transportation-related emissions, scale matters to help reach net zero embodied carbon goals.